-Verify to conduct tactical response drills and FOF exercises in accordance with the licensee’s PSP, protective strategy, and implementing procedures.
-(0 73B Sec.
-VIC.3.(c))
+Verify the licensee has developed, implemented, or is prepared to implement, a process to conduct tactical response drills and FOF exercises in accordance with the licensee’s PSP, protective strategy, and implementing procedures.
+(10 CFR Part 73, App.
+B, Sec.
+VI, C.3.(c))

 Specific Guidance

-For the inspection of this requirement, the inspector(s) should review , implementing procedures, and associated training documentation to verify that the licensee has established measures to conduct tactical response drills and FOF exercises in accordance with protective strategy, and implementing procedures.
+For the inspection of this requirement, the inspector(s) should review the licensee’s PSP, implementing procedures, exercise scenario, controller matrix, and associated training documentation to verify that the licensee has established measures to conduct tactical response drills and FOF exercises in accordance with the licensee’s PSP, protective strategy, and implementing procedures.

+Any inspector-observed deficiencies, observations, or findings that are not identified by the licensee in the documented post-exercise critique must be shared with the licensee and assessed in accordance with IMC 0612, Appendix B, “Issue Screening Directions,” as appropriate.
+Licensee self-identification of deficiencies during drills and exercises is a necessary component of the PEP and failure to identify deficiencies at an appropriate threshold can negatively impact the effectiveness of the PEP and physical protection program.

-Verify the licensee has established measures to ensure that each member of each shift who is assigned duties and responsibilities required to implement the site’s safeguards contingency plan and protective strategy participates in tactical drills and FOF exercises at the frequency prescribed in 10 CFR Part 73 B VI.
-(73BVIC.3.(l)(1))
+Verify the licensee has established measures to ensure that each member of each shift who is assigned duties and responsibilities required to implement the site’s safeguards contingency response plan and protective strategy participates in tactical response drills and FOF exercises at the frequency prescribed in 10 CFR Part 73, App.
+B, Sec.
+VI.
+(10 CFR Part 73, App.
+B, Sec.
+VI, C.3.(l)(1))

 Specific Guidance

-For the inspection of this requirement, the inspector(s) should review the licensee’s training documentation (to include a sample of individual training records) to verify that the licensee has established measures to ensure that each member of each shift, who is assigned duties and responsibilities required to implement the site’s safeguards contingency plan and protective strategy, participate in at least one tactical response drill quarterly and one FOF exercise annually.
+For the inspection of this requirement, the inspector(s) should review the licensee’s training documentation (to include a sample of individual training records) to verify that the licensee has established measures to ensure that each member of each shift, who is assigned duties and responsibilities required to implement the site’s safeguards contingency plan and protective strategy participates in at least one tactical response drill quarterly and one FOF exercise annually.

-Individuals may participate in one of the following roles to satisfy this requirement as a player: response team leader, alarm station operator, armed responder, or armed security officers designated as a component of the protective strategy.
-Additionally, individuals who are trained and qualified to perform contingency duties for multiple-response team duty positions participate as a player in drills or exercises for each position for which they are qualified.
+Individuals may participate in one of the following roles to satisfy this requirement as a player: security shift supervisor, response team leader, alarm station operator, armed responder, or armed security officer designated as a component of the protective strategy.
+Additionally, individuals who are trained and qualified to perform contingency duties for multiple-response team duty positions must participate as a player in drills or exercises for each position for which they are qualified.
 This requirement can be satisfied by participating in each position during the course of four quarterly drills and one annual exercise during the year (e.g., a security force member can serve as a response team leader in the first quarter drill, a central or secondary alarm station operator during the second quarter drill, and an armed responder in the annual exercise).
-The inspector(s) should reference Regulatory Guide 5.75 to understand acceptable methods that a licensee may employ for security personnel who are unable to fulfill the annual FOF exercise participation requirement.on-the-job training or participate as a player in a limited scope FOF tactical exercise.
+The inspector(s) should reference Regulatory Guide (RG) 5.75, “Training and Qualification of Security Personnel at Nuclear Power Reactor Facilities,” to understand acceptable methods that a licensee may employ for security personnel who are unable to fulfill the annual FOF exercise participation requirement.

+The inspector(s) should review a sample of training records to verify that individuals who did not participate as a player in a scheduled annual FOF exercise because of illness, family leave, military deployment, or other circumstances fulfill the annual FOF exercise participation requirement by either completing 40-hours of protective strategy on-the-job training or participate as a player in a limited scope FOF tactical exercise.